Skip to content.

 Product demos provide valuable insight to prospects when it comes to SaaS sales.
 They can help you close more deals and stand out from the competition.
 Live demos give prospective customers the opportunity to see what your product does for them, how easy it is to use in different scenarios, and the various functions of each feature individually.
 Obviously, when you customize the demo to the prospect’s pain points, the value is much clearer.
 Overall, live demos help you eliminate any guessing or misunderstanding about the prospect’s needs before signing on the dotted line.

 Live demos, pre-recorded demos, and real use demos are the most common techniques used today.
-But in 2021, we expect more from SaaS demos.
-2021 is the age of personalization, analytics, and data, and these features should be integrated into every aspect of marketing and sales efforts.
+However, modern teams and prospects alike expect more from SaaS demos.
+We are in the age of personalization, analytics, and data, and these features should be integrated into every aspect of marketing and sales efforts.
 Demos are no exception.

 So are live demos a good idea for SaaS sales?
 In this article, we’ll go over the benefits and risks of the various demo options.